 Even the villains should be more than one-dimensional, simple figures of evil.
 Darth Vader had complexity and the tincture of a light side.
 Whether your readers ultimately sympathize with your characters or not; they still need to come across as real.

-Thus, it doesn’t matter whether your character is an elf, an alien, even a robot (think Star Trek: TNG’s Data): They need that ‘human’ touch.
+Thus, it doesn’t matter whether your character is an elf, an alien, or even a robot (think Star Trek: TNG’s Data): They need that ‘human’ touch.
 The X-Men features mutant characters who often feel more genuinely human than the Homo sapiens who revile them.

-Readers will not keep turning pages without compelling character development keeping them interested.
+Readers will not keep turning pages without compelling character development, keeping them interested.

 Give Them Flaws